Dynamic density: Context

 The transition from one type of solidarity to another is readily apparent in history when looking at societal changes from repressive law systems to restitutive law systems.
 A repressive law system is one in which any law breaker is severely punished for their crimes.
 This type of law exists in mechanical solidarity because the laws are based on the very powerful collective conscience, or set of social norms, that the people in a mechanical society all strongly believe in.
 Any violation of these beliefs is seen as an extreme offense against society as a whole.
 In contrast, a restitutive law system is characteristic of organic solidarity.
 Restitutive laws require an offender to pay for the harm he did to whoever was affected by his crimes, or he is just asked to comply with the law.
 With the growth of dynamic density and resulting division of labor in society, collective consciousness is weakened severely and people no longer have a unified sense of morality.
-(Muller, 1994) Everyone is no longer affected by or connected to every deviant action that takes place in society in organic solidarity, so the call for severity no longer exists.
+Everyone is no longer affected by or connected to every deviant action that takes place in society in organic solidarity, so the call for severity no longer exists.